justia-pi/principles_of_DA/README.md

 - Jupyter

 ## Overview
 This project analyzes the classic Iris dataset using Python.
-The goal is to perform data analysis of three species of Iris: Setosa, Versicolor, Virginica based on their sepal and petal measurements in cm.
-Visualise features and correlations between them.
+The goal is to perform data analysis of three flower species of Iris: Setosa, Versicolor, Virginica.
+By examining their sepal and petal measurements (in centimeters), I visualise key features and correlations between them.

 ## Dataset
 **Name:** Iris Dataset